OriginTrailClub/deepdive/how-to-contribute.md

     git clone \<paste the address you copied on step 8 here>

-Your GitHub Repository is now on VS code and you can use it to edit tracdeepdive !
+Your GitHub Repository is now on VS code and you can use it to edit tracdeepdive!

 The principle is the same as before.
 Once you're done editing a page, ctrl+s to **save** the edited file on your local computer, then **commit** it to your GitHub Repository, and finally, create a **Pull Request** to my main Repository for my review.
-Everything can be done within VS Code !
+Everything can be done within VS Code!

-Welcome to the #derpdive gang and thanks for contributing !
+Welcome to the #derpdive gang and thanks for contributing!

 If you have any problems following the steps above, please create an issue [here](https://github.com/Valcyclovir/tracdeepdive/issues).&#x20;